.255 Jeffery Rook

-The .255 Jeffery Rook, also known as the .255 Jeffery Rook Rifle, is an obsolete small bore firearm cartridge.
+The .255 Jeffery Rook / 6.5x29mmR, also known as the .255 Jeffery Rook Rifle, is an obsolete small bore intermediate firearm cartridge.

 Overview

 The .255 Jeffery Rook is a rimmed centerfire cartridge.
 It was loaded with both black powder and smokeless powders, usually with a 65 gr lead solid or hollowpoint bullet at a standard muzzle velocity of 1200 ft/s.

-The .255 Jeffery Rook was developed by W.J.
-Jeffery & Co and originally designed for use in rook rifles for hunting small game and target shooting.
+The .255 Jeffery Rook was developed by W. J. Jeffery & Co. and originally designed for use in rook rifles for hunting small game and target shooting.
 It gained an excellent reputation for accuracy and was widely used for target shooting before being superseded by the .22 Long Rifle as a miniature target round, and it was also chambered in some single-shot pistols.

-Major Percy Powell-Cotton carried a W.J.
-Jeffery & Co rook rifle chambered in .255 Jeffery Rook on a number of his expeditions stating it "is often better than the shot-gun for collecting specimens and providing for the pot."
+Major Percy Powell-Cotton carried a W. J. Jeffery & Co. rook rifle chambered in .255 Jeffery Rook on a number of his expeditions stating it "is often better than the shot-gun for collecting specimens and providing for the pot."